|SIYE Time:12:08 on 13th August 2022|

 ‘Daddy’s made me a rope swing over a deep an’ trechruss river,’ James added. ’It’s very dangerous an’ I’ve gotta be very careful.’

-‘We gotta swin’,’ Annie squeaked.
+‘We gotta swin’ inna gadden,’ Annie squeaked, trying to join in the conversation.
 James ignored her.

 The “deep and treacherous river” would be the Drakestone Burn, I realised; it ran through Drakestone Wood, not far from the Potters’ home.
 At this time of year, it would be no more than four feet wide, and nowhere would it be more than a foot deep.
 I wondered how dangerous the swing really was.
 After Ginny’s concern about James riding in someone else’s car, I suspected that she would not allow her children to face very much danger.
 I imagined Harry and Ginny seriously telling their son to be careful.

-‘Can I have a go on your swing?’
+‘Can I have a go on your swing, James?’
 Henry asked.

 ‘Yes, you can come to my house whenever you want,’ said James.